BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-I'll select the 160 gigs SSD because this will have four virtual CPUs and 8 gigs of memory and it will cost us $40 a month and with the free $100 credit that you get from signing up with the link thats in my description that should be more than enough:  <br/>
+I'll select the 160 gigs SSD because this will have four virtual CPUs and 8 gigs of memory and it will cost us $40 a month with the free $100 credit that you get from signing up with the link thats in my description that should be more than enough:  <br/>
 <br />
 <img src="https://snipboard.io/3j2wSV.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />